katattakd/dotfiles/README.md

 ## Setup instructions (Full install)
 1. Install [Manjaro ARM Minimal](https://manjaro.org/download/#pinebook-pro-minimal) to your device.
 2. Boot the device and login as root.
+Connect the device to the internet using an Ethernet adapter or USB tethering.
 3. Run the below commands (replace `$NON_ROOT_USER` with the account created during setup):
 ```bash
 # Remove old user